cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

-For ristretto255 and decaf448, elements are deserialized by invoking the Decode function from {{RISTRETTO, Section 4.3.1}} and {{RISTRETTO, Section 5.3.1}}, respectively, which returns false if the element is invalid.
+For ristretto255 and decaf448, elements are deserialized by invoking the Decode function from {{RISTRETTO, Section 4.3.1}} and {{RISTRETTO, Section 5.3.1}}, respectively, which returns false if the input is invalid.
 If this function returns false, deserialization returns an error.

 ### DeserializeScalar Validation